brain-tec/ons_productivity/ons_productivity_payment/README.rst

 These modules are included in all our hosting solutions.

 **Features list :**
-    * Allows you to remove invoice with internal number
     * Allows you to add payment lines to bank statements

 **Author :**